Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 How Does an Auto Equity Loan Work?

-Montana Capital Car Title Loans may offer title loan industry competitive rates and terms to help you cover your financial emergency.
-Applying for auto title loans with us is fast, secure, and free!
+Applying for auto title loans is fast, secure, and free!
 It can be completed online as well.

 First, complete an online loan application here.
 This only takes a few minutes.
 You’ll be asked to provide information like the make, model, and mileage of your car, as well as proof of income documentation.